 People coming to Venice for the first time typically wonder how monumental buildings such as the Campanile di San Marco or the Basilica di San Marco can possibly hold on.
 Since the beginning, construction in Venice had to tackle water, salty air, mud and sand.

 By creating a smart system of building stilts and by preventing water leaks with mud, bricks and waste material, Venetians managed to build a cemented ground that’s been holding on for decades.
-Who could’ve known Venice would have the shape of a fish when seen from above?!
+During its creation, who could’ve known Venice would have the shape of a fish when seen from above?!
 Oh, the irony!
 Just try and Google it!

 2. Sirens in Venice mean “Acqua Alta”